timnavalta/osticketInstallation/README.md

 <br />

 <p>
-Open IIS as an Admin and click on PHP Manager, on the next page click "Register new PHP version", locate the PHP executable file and click open then click OK.
+Open IIS as an Admin and click on PHP Manager, on the next page click "Register new PHP version".

+Locate the PHP executable file and click open then click OK.

 <img src="https://i.imgur.com/sqgcOND.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>